 At Beechwood, we aim to nurture a culture where every pupil feels listened to, empowered, respected and valued by all members of our community, and most importantly, a culture where every pupil has a sense of belonging.
 Pupil voice is key to this aim.

-There are many opportunities for pupils to express themselves and make their voices heard, be that as part of the School Council, to which every Top Former belongs, or as a Mentor to younger year groups.
-We have different committees to lead and develop different areas of school improvement – from our Food Committee which, working with our School Catering Team, has championed the launch of Meat Free Monday, to our Eco Committee who this year have pioneered our “No Mow May” and blister pack and battery recycling initiatives.
+There are many opportunities for pupils to express themselves and make their voices heard, be that as part of the School Forum, to which every Top Former belongs, or as a Mentor to younger year groups.
+We have different committees to lead and develop different areas of School improvement – from our Food Committee which, working with our School Catering Team, has championed a commitment to reduce food waste, to our Eco Committee who have pioneered our “No Mow May” and blister pack and battery recycling initiatives.

 Pupils may also stand as Anti-Bullying Ambassadors, or Charity Prefects, the latter being responsible for championing the School Charity (chosen each year by members of the School) and working with staff to plan and run a large number of charity events during the course of each academic year.